loancrate/loancrate-sync-example/README.md

 The easiest way to ensure you have a compatible version installed is to use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm).
 Using nvm, you can install the version of Node listed in `.nvmrc` by running `nvm install`.

+### Install CMake (optional)

+If you want to use PCP, NAT-PMP, or UPnP port mapping to test HTTPS from an internal network, you'll need to [install CMake](https://cmake.org/install/) before installing dependencies.
+The easiest way is with a package manager, such as Homebrew on Mac (`brew install cmake`), Apt on Linux (`apt-get install cmake`), or Chocolatey on Windows (`choco install cmake`).

 ### Install Dependencies

 Install the Node.js libraries the application depends on by running `npm install`.